RDTiel/Tiel-Lilygo-SlimeVR-Tracker/README.md

 2. 2-3$ more expensive than wemos d1
 3. Less range than wemos d1 since it is using a tinier ceramic antenna.
 4. Requires a 3d printed case
+5. Generally lower capacity.
+800mah (8 hours) is the highest capacity battery I can find.

 ## Parts list:
 The links are only an example.
 If you can find a cheaper one on another